aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/testing-and-validation.md

   <img src="../design/kb-tracing.png"><br>
   <span style="display: block; text-align: center;"><em>Figure 16: Knowledge Base Tracing</em></span>
 </p>

+Configuring Action Groups and Knowledge Bases:

+Within the working draft, you can enable or disable action groups and knowledge bases.
+To change the state, hover over the State section and click the edit button, then choose "Enabled" or "Disabled".
+Disabling an action group or knowledge base means the agent won’t use it in orchestration.
+Use this feature to debug by assessing the agent’s behavior with various settings.

+Always select "Prepare" after making changes to apply them before testing the agent.
+This process involves iterative development and testing of the agent, using tools like the test window and trace feature for effective debugging and optimization.

 7. Performance and Scaling Tests:
 • Load Testing: Assess the agent's performance under varying loads of concurrent user requests.